mabmdevx/mxus-zaplink-python-fastapi/source/README.md

 - Save URLs as unique hashes in DB
 - Logging standard [PENDING]
 - Error handling [PENDING]
+- Get email alert for failures [PENDING]
+- Get email alert if unsafe url is submitted

 # Notes - Google RECAPTCHA API
 - Generate the API key and add it to .env file